Kibale National Park

 In 1932 Kibale National Park was gazetted, but it was only formally established in 1993 to protect a large area of forest previously managed as a logged forest reserve.
 The Park forms a continuous forest with Queen Elizabeth National Park.
 This adjoining of these two parks creates a 180km wildlife corridor.
 It is an important eco-tourism and safari destination, probably best known for its population of habituated chimpanzees and twelve other species of primates.

 Kibale National Forest has one of the highest diversities and concentrations of Primates in Africa.
 The Park protects several well-studied habituated communities of Common Chimpanzee, as well as several species of Central African Monkey including the Uganda Mangabey, the Ugandan Red Colobus and the L'Hoest's Monkey.
 Other primates that are found in the Park include the Black-and-White Colobus and the Blue Monkey.

 Kibale National Park’s Elephant population travels between the Park and Queen Elizabeth National Park.
 Other terrestrial mammals that are found within Kibale National Park include Red and Blue Duikers, Bushbucks, Sitatunga, Bush Pig, Giant Forest Hogs, Common Warthog, and African Buffalo.
-The carnivores that are present here include Leopards, African Golden Cats, Servals, different mongoose species and two species of Otter.
-Lion only visiting the Park on occasionally.
+The carnivores that are present here include Leopards, African Golden Cats, Servals, different mongoose species and two species of Otter, with lion only visiting the Park occasionally.

 Bird life within Kibale National Park is equally prolific (325 species of birds).